cdoorenweerd/PyCOIStats/README.md

   -f , --inputfileformat    'fasta' is recommended, other formats not tested
 </details>

-- `seq_purger.py` retains unique haplotypes only and removes sequences that do not meet minimum length requirement
+- `seq_purger.py` retains unique haplotypes only and removes sequences that do not meet minimum unambiguous length requirement

 - Calculate all intraspecific distances in dataset (intra)
 - Calculate all maximum intraspecific distances in dataset (Dmax)